babslekson/Devops-pbl/Simple To-Do application on MERN Web stack_P3/Readme.md

 console.log(`Server running on port ${port}`)
 });
 ```
+Using environment variables to store information is considered more secure and best practice to separate configuration and secret data from the application, instead of writing connection strings directly inside the index.js application file.

 **Start the server**
 ```bash
 node index.js
 ```
 ***Test the routes using postman**
+Create a POST, GET and DELETE request to the API http://<PublicIP-or-PublicDNS>:5000/api/todos.
+This request sends a new task to our To-Do list so the application could store it in the database.
 ![postman1](pbl3/postman1.png)
 ![postman2](pbl3/postman2.png)
 ![postman3](pbl3/postman3.png)